Skip to main content

 TypeDescription

-A hook that returns getFeatureFlagVariable function which returns a variable for the visitor under visitorCode in the found feature flag, this includes targeting check, finding the according variation exposed to the visitor and saving it to storage along with sending tracking request.
+Method getFeatureFlagVariable collected with useFeatureFlag hook returns a variable for the visitor under visitorCode in the found feature flag, this includes targeting check, finding the according variation exposed to the visitor and saving it to storage along with sending tracking request.

 import { useEffect, useCallback } from 'react';